lionmetals/airbnb_denver/README.md

 <img width="910" alt="Screenshot 2023-01-05 at 12 54 15 PM" src="https://user-images.githubusercontent.com/114360846/210878298-6fa173bc-6587-4120-91e0-9720c4a74b5f.png">

 <h2>Conclusion</h2>
-My friend used the lists I generated to find <i><b>*twelve*</b></i> new clients to offer his services to.
+My friend used the lists I generated to find <i><b>twelve</b></i> new clients during the <i>first day he used the list</i>.
 He found this list "super helpful" and "a really efficient way to source new clients."